Particular/docs.particular.net/samples/serializers/change-message-type/sample.md

 - samples/serializers/change-message-identity
 ---

-This sample illustrates an approach for change a message type.
+This sample illustrates an approach for changing a message type.
 This includes any one, or multiple, of the following scenarios:

  * Moving a message type between assemblies.
  * Renaming a message type.